Fukushima Radiation Concerns in Alaska

 Since the devastating 2011 Japanese earthquake and tsunami, which damaged the Fukushima nuclear power plant, there have been concerns about radiation impacts to Alaska.
 The Division of Environmental Health (DEH) has been coordinating with the Department of Health & Social Services (DHSS) Division of Public Health as well as other state and Federal agencies, the Pacific states, and Canada to continuously assess the situation at the Fukushima nuclear plant and address radiation-related concerns in Alaska.

 The U.S. Food & Drug Administration (FDA) is the lead agency on food safety.
 Both FDA-regulated food products imported from Japan and domestic food products, including U.S. seafood, have been tested.
 FDA has found no evidence that radionuclides of health concern from the Japanese nuclear power plant disaster are present in the U.S. food supply.
-Additional information regarding response and testing can be found on their website here.
+Additional information regarding response and testing can be found on the FDA website.

 DEC, in conjunction with the Alaska Department of Health and Social Services and other state, federal, and international agencies, has been testing Alaska seafood for any potential impacts resulting from the 2011 Fukushima nuclear disaster in Japan.
 Testing results have shown no detectable levels of Fukushima-related radionuclides.